prateekkumarweb/haskell-8/src/ludo/README.md

 * Open Terminal
 * Locate to directory
-* use the given command to compile the source code
+* Use the given Command to Compile the Source Code

 ```
  ghc -o -l Main.hs
  ```
-* After compiling , use the given command to run the game.
+* After compiling , use the given Command to Run the Game.

  ```
  ./l